defactor-com/documentation/docs/engage/front-end-ui/buyback.md

 ![BuyBack Metrics Allocation Breakdown](../../../static/img/front-end/engage/buyback-metrics-allocation-breakdown.png)

 The buyback metrics show how repurchased tokens are distributed across different ecosystem categories.
-These categories are configured and managed by administrators in the **Admin Section → Buyback** settings.
+These categories are configured and managed by administrators in the **[Admin -> Buyback Settings](/docs/engage/front-end-ui/admin-section/engage-frontend-admin-section-buyback-settings#)**.

 **Example categories may include:**